trywilco/wilcosdk/Quests Creation/Triggers and Payload.md

                 delay: 2000
         ```

-        We embed `path` param from the payload to the text sent to `head-of-rd` bot.
+        We embed `path` param from the payload to the text sent to `keen` bot.
 The param here is embedded after applying `slice(2)` on its value.

 ## Result param